mrfearless/creating-controls-in-assembler/author.md

 I silently vowed I would understand this language, taking it as a personal challenge, and I took every opportunity I could to read all the books and articles on assembly language i could find or buy.

 That was over 15 years ago.
-I never told him of my self-taught accomplishment and as far as I know he never learnt that I did infact suceed in learning assembler - including more advanced topics than my boss would have expected.
+I never told my old boss of my self-taught accomplishment, and as far as I know he never learnt that I did infact suceed in learning assembler - including more advanced topics than my boss would have expected.

 Learning is a great and rewarding experience.
 And sharing that knowledge is a way of repaying that.